National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 This is to prevent modification of export materials post-review.

 When your request is approved, you will see it listed as Approved in the Download Dashboard (see above).
-Each approved request is provided with a DRR ID, for example “DRR-E5C4B6C” shown above.
+Each approved request is provided with a DRR ID, for example "DRR-E5C4B6C" shown above.
-If we scroll down further in the specific request, we can use the “View all…” link to see the individual approved “Resource(s) To Download”:
+If we scroll down further in the specific request, we can use the "View all…" link to see the individual approved "Resource(s) To Download":

 ![A view of exportable datasets and a report from an approved download request.](images/publishing/fig-publishing-050-download-approved.png){#fig-publishing-050-download-approved fig-alt="download-approved"}

-To export one of the datasets as CSV, we can open it by clicking on it, and in the resulting new tab select “Download as CSV” from the “Actions” menu - this will prompt you to enter the corresponding DRR ID, after which the file will be downloaded to your local computer.
+To export one of the datasets as CSV, we can open it by clicking on it, and in the resulting new tab select "Download as CSV" from the "Actions" menu - this will prompt you to enter the corresponding DRR ID, after which the file will be downloaded to your local computer.

 Exporting figures and logs stored in Reports can be done in multiple ways.
-After opening the approved report from the list of resources to download, you can select either “Export to PDF” or “Export to PowerPoint” from the “Actions” menu.
+After opening the approved report from the list of resources to download, you can select either "Export to PDF" or "Export to PowerPoint" from the "Actions" menu.
 Again you will be prompted to enter the DRR ID before the file download begins.
-A common issue with “Download as PDF” is that figures produced in Code Workbooks may be lower resolution than expected.
+A common issue with "Download as PDF" is that figures produced in Code Workbooks may be lower resolution than expected.

 ### Exporting Code to a Git Repo